-19 Things Your Marriage Counselor Knows About Your Relationship | Reader's Digest
+Things Marriage Counselors Know About Your Relationship | Reader's Digest

 Don't talk to outsidersNicole Fornabaio/rd.com, shutterstockIt may make you feel better to talk about your marriage issues with a good friend, but it will just make things worse.
 Never talk to outsiders about things in your marriage that you haven't already talked about with your spouse.
 You can safely ignore these myths about marriage.

 I'll try not to be bluntNicole Fornabaio/rd.com, shutterstockI'm not going to tell a couple that I have no idea why they're together.
-But take the hint if I say something like, "You both have to make a decision about whether this is going to work long term."
-Watch out for the eight secret signs your marriage is headed for divorce.
+But take the hint if I say something like "You both have to make a decision about whether this is going to work long term."

 Sometimes I want to yell at youNicole Fornabaio/rd.com, shutterstockWhat do I wish I could say?
 "Grow up!"
 "Stop whining!"
 "Get a life!"
 When I feel this way, I know I need a vacation.